pratyushagnihotri/pratyushagnihotri.github.io/_projects/osca-smart-city-app.md

 ### 🎯 Objective

-The **OSCA (One Smart City App)** project aimed to design and prototype a mobile application that enables citizens to easily access a wide range of services offered by cities and third-party providers.
+The [https://www.telekom.com/en/media/media-information/archive/building-blocks-for-smart-city-ecosystem-551636](**OSCA (One Smart City App)**) project aimed to design and prototype a mobile application that enables citizens to easily access a wide range of services offered by cities and third-party providers.
 The project focused on both **technical feasibility** and **business concept development**, ultimately supporting the creation of a prototype and MVP (Minimum Viable Product).

 ---